mhowlett/NKafka/README.md

   - Do lazy-reconstruction of messages for delivery reports?
   - Generally avoid the heap.
 - Is this easier/harder than wrapping librdkafka?
-  - SSL issues, and some interop (eg producev) were very time consuming
+  - SSL dependency issues, and some interop (eg producev) were very time consuming to get right
   - But so is writing a Kafka client.
+  - Re-using code across clients means it is better tested.
+  - On the other hand, a C# implementation is much simpler / easier to debug.
+  - Also, ease at which users can step into NKafka to debug may help a lot (c.f. librdkafka which is opaque)

 ### Requirements